 What credit union professionals need is a crystal ball, allowing us to peek into the minds of our members.
-While we don’t have that, we do have journey mapping, which may be the next best thing.
-Journey mapping gives us a peek into the decision-making process of our credit union members.
+While we don't have that, we do have journey mapping, which may be the next best thing.
+Customer experience journey mapping gives us a peek into the decision-making process of our credit union members.

 At its core, journey mapping is the act of chronicling a visual representation of the process your member goes through as they experience your credit union's products or services.
 The journey may start with how the member finds out about you, then end with the member's decision about whether to use your product or service again.

-Members at various life stages will interact with your credit union very differently and be looking for very different financial products.
-Don’t try to account for everyone all at once.
-Instead, build personas for your members so that you can take a walk in a member’s shoes with a journey map.
+Members at various life stages will interact with your credit union very differently while looking for different financial products.
+So, don't try to account for everyone all at once.
+Instead, build personas for your members so that you can take a walk in a member's shoes with a journey map.

-Personas are semi-fictional archetypes that help create a deep understanding of and empathy for members, and they represent the key traits of a large segment of the membership.
-Remember, the purpose of a journey map is to give you insight into your members' minds, so be specific when developing member personas.
+Personas are semi-fictional archetypes that help create a deep understanding of and empathize with members.
+Essentially, they represent the key traits of each segment of your customer base.
+Remember, a journey map aims to give you insight into your members' minds, so be specific when developing personas.
 You may begin by concentrating on a young professional.
 How might this person find out about your credit union?
 Would this member come through paid advertising or word-of-mouth recommendation?
-If given the option, would this member likely prefer communication via branch, desktop or a mobile channel?
+If given the option, would this member prefer communication via the branch, desktop, or mobile channel?

 How can you create highly effective personas?
 You can rely on industry data and surveys.
 You can interview members.
-You can create a journey mapping team that includes key employee stakeholders from across your credit union to help you gain diverse perspectives about your members' motivations and goals.
+You can create a Member Experience Journey Mapping Team that includes key employee stakeholders from across your credit union to help you gain diverse perspectives about your members' motivations and goals.

-The perfect alchemy likely comes in the form of access to both qualitative and quantitative data.
-There are a number of customer experience management platforms in market, like MemberXP from CU Solutions Group, that help credit unions extract, manage and visualize important insights about personas and journeys from member feedback.
+However, the perfect alchemy likely comes in the form of access to both qualitative and quantitative data.
+There are many customer experience management platforms on the market, like MemberXP from CU Solutions Group, that help credit unions extract, manage and visualize important insights about personas and journeys from member feedback.

-The numbers don’t lie.
-A research brief from the Aberdeen Group found that marketers who embraced a data-first approach to personas and customer journey mapping saw the following:
+The numbers don't lie.
+A research brief from the Aberdeen Group found that marketers who embraced a data-first approach to personas while customer experience journey mapping saw the following:

 Finally, bring your personas to life by crafting engaging, first-person narratives that are realistic representations of your target members.
 Give each persona a name and photo to help foster a connection to your actual members.
 Include a variety of attributes, such as age, education, income, household or family size, etc.

-Once you’ve created distinct personas, you can use them to create member journey maps that describe each persona’s experience at various touchpoints during their lifecycle with your credit union.
-An effective journey map is based on real research and behavior and should represent the true member experience — good or bad.
-That way you build an accurate picture of where you need to make improvements and where opportunities exist for cross-sell and up-sell.
+Once you've created distinct personas, you can use them to create member journey maps that describe each persona's experience at various touchpoints during their lifecycle with your credit union.
+An effective journey map is based on real research and behavior and should represent the authentic member experience — good or bad.
+That way, you build an accurate picture of where to improve and where opportunities exist for cross-sell and up-sell.

 Much of the information for creating a journey map will come from your personas (e.g., their goals, motivations, key tasks they want to accomplish, and current pain points), which is why it's best to create the personas first.

-Remember, the point of mapping the member journey is to help influence the journey and make it better.
+The point of mapping the member journey is to help influence the experience and make it better.
 As you begin to run personas through your member journey map, themes will arise.
-You will begin to recognize areas of weakness as well as organizational strengths.
+You will start to recognize areas of weakness as well as organizational strengths.

 Let's create a young professional persona for your credit union; we'll call her Winnie.
 Here are some tips to keep in mind as you look for ways to improve Winnie's member experience:

-Understanding what motivates your members is key to knowing what financial products and services your credit union should offer.
-Keep in mind the needs and wants of your members are likely to change as time progresses.
-In this sense, it is important to think of your member journey map as a living document.
+Understanding what motivates your members is vital to know what financial products and services your credit union should offer.
+Remember that your members' needs and wants are likely to change as time progresses.
+In this sense, thinking of your member journey map as a living document is essential.
 You will likely find yourself adding to the member journey map and refining it as your credit union changes and expands.